 September, October, November, and December come from the Latin words septem, octo, novem, and decem, meaning “seventh,” “eighth,” “ninth,” and “tenth.”
 Though their root meanings now make them feel out of place in the calendar year, prior to the addition of January and February, they were indeed the seventh, eighth, ninth, and tenth months.

 The names of the months are all derived from three sources: Greek and Roman deities, Roman rulers, and numbers.
-Interestingly, though Julius Caesar made January the first month of the year with the implementation of the Julian Calendar in 709 BC, many places around the world continued to celebrate the New Year in March for centuries to come.
-In fact, England and the American colonies rang in the new year on the day of the spring equinox up until 1752, nearly two hundred years after most western nations adopted a January first New Year in accordance with Pope Gregory’s implementation of the Gregorian calendar (which is still the most widely used calendar today).
+Interestingly, though Julius Caesar made January the first month of the year with the implementation of the Julian Calendar in 709 AUC (45 BC), many places around the world continued to celebrate the New Year in March for centuries to come.
+In fact, England and the American colonies rang in the new year on the day of the spring equinox up until 1752, nearly two hundred years after most Western nations adopted a January first New Year in accordance with Pope Gregory’s implementation of the Gregorian calendar (which is still the most widely used calendar today).

 One final fun fact on the subject: The word “month” comes from the Proto-Germanic word for “moon.”
 Starting with the implementation of the Julian calendar, each month was intended to reflect a single lunar cycle.
 It was Julius Caesar’s astronomers who explained the need for twelve months plus the addition of leap year in order to synchronize with the seasons, which is why he elected to add January and February to the calendar.
 The word Monday shares a similar root, and literally means “day of the moon.”